 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-- If your child has a Education, Heath and Care Plan (EHCP), a formal meeting will take place to discuss your child’s progress annually.
+- If your child has an Educational Health and Care Plan, a formal meeting will take place to discuss your child’s progress annually.

-How do Thorpe St Andrew School and Sixth Form know how well my child is doing?
+How does Thorpe St Andrew School and Sixth Form know how well my child is doing?

 - We measure student’s progress in learning against National expectations and age related expectations.

 - The subject teacher continually assesses each student and notes areas where they are improving and where further support is needed.
 Students’ progress is tracked regularly throughout their time at school, using a variety of different methods.